tfabris/BlueGigaEmpeg/README.txt

          #endif
          #endif

-First, check to make sure this section of code is getting compiled at all.
-Insert the following line immediately before the line which says "#define SERIAL_RX_BUFFER_SIZE 64"

-   #error This line of code has been reached successfully

-Now, in your Arduino compiler program, attempt to verify/compile the BlueGigaEmpeg.ino sketch.
-The compilation step should fail and it should clearly show the error message that you just inserted.
-Now you know that the header file is the correct header file and that your compiler is picking it up and using it.

-Now remove the error line from the header file so that it will build again.

-Now, instead, edit the lines "#define SERIAL_TX_BUFFER_SIZE 64" and "#define SERIAL_RX_BUFFER_SIZE 64" and change them to this instead:
+Now edit the lines "#define SERIAL_TX_BUFFER_SIZE 64" and "#define SERIAL_RX_BUFFER_SIZE 64" and change them to this instead:

    #define SERIAL_TX_BUFFER_SIZE 128
-       ...    ...    ...

    #define SERIAL_RX_BUFFER_SIZE 256

+In other words, you are making the larger of the two possible transmit buffer sizes even larger (changing 64 to 128) and the larger of the two possible receive buffers even larger (changing 64 to 256).

+Note: Leave the "SERIAL_xx_BUFFER_SIZE 16" lines alone.
+Only modify the ones that were originally set to "64" and increase them as described above.

 Save the file.